hobysmith/timeconverter/GUIDE.md

 ### 4.4 clean
 `make clear` will clear all **Go** artifacts using `go clean`, then it will remove all of the 8 build targets, if they exist.

+### 4.5 install
+`make install` will build and install the Timeconverter binary locally using the **Go** install functionality.
+After running this, Timeconverter should be available from any path on your system for the logged-in user.

 ### 4.5 linux-amd64
 `make linux-amd64` will build an AMD64 target for Linux.